Sophie Beau

 Sophie Beau is a French humanitarian.
 She is the co-founder and general manager of SOS Méditerranée.
 She lives in Marseille.

 Biography

 Sophie Beau was born in Tours.

-Her father, Bertrand, is a doctor and her mother, Christiane, is the director of a neighborhood social center.
-They live in Preuilly-sur-Claise (Indre-et-Loire) where they have set up a reception group for refugees.
+Her father, Bertrand, was a doctor and her mother, Christiane, was working in a neighborhood social center.
+They live in Indre-et-Loire where they have set up a reception group for refugees.

 She studied anthropology and political science in Paris, and got involved in literacy activities in an African household.
 In Mali, she studied the impact of migration on development projects.